22DP3HEisu/JustFitness/README.md

 3. Create custom workout plans or select from recommended templates
 4. Track daily nutrition and fitness progress
 5. Update profile preferences for personalized recommendations

-## Acknowledgments

-- Special thanks to all contributors who participated in the development
-- Exercise data sourced from verified fitness resources
-- Nutrition information provided by reliable dietary databases